 (no indication of its author)

-this picture from the only-most.ru website
+picture from website artbird.ru

 An inscription on the roof says "Work started in 1954 and was completed in 1967 on the eve of the 50th anniversary of the Great October Socialist Revolution!"

-|picture (2012) from weblog roizman.livejournal.com
+|picture (2012) from weblog roizman.livejournal.com>|

-* Weblog Voices from Russia (aug 2012)
+* Weblog Voices from Russia (August 2012)

-* Weblog only-most.ru (in russian)
+* Weblog only-most.ru (in Russian)

 * A video on Vimeo (2008, 3'15"), with shots of the interior

-Kunara, Sverdlov region, Russian Federation
+Kunara, Sverdlovsk region, Russian Federation

 can be seen from the street